stephenkung/galaxy_visualization/README.md

 # galaxy_visualization
-A MATLAB program for galaxy visualization, a project when I was a intern in Shanghai Astronomical Observatory Center.
+Use MATLAB to analyze satellite observation data, illustrating the galaxy distribution.
+Dataset was downloaded from somewhere I forgot.